-Before the implementation of the regional market, Apulia Region will organize:
+Before the implementation of the regional market, the region can organize:

-- Stakeholder consultation: involving farmers, farmers associations, technical organizations, economic and industrial associations, consultants, NGOs. - Definition of the steps of the farming project cycle. - Preparation of informatic calculators and market platform/data base like those developed by GECO2 (open-source tools). - Organization of the farming community involving farmers on communication/training regional events.
+- Stakeholder consultation: involving farmers, farmers associations, technical organizations, economic and industrial associations, consultants, NGOs. - Definition of the steps of the farming project cycle. - Preparation of informatic calculators and market platform/data base like those developed by GECO2 (open-source tools2). - Organization of the farming community involving farmers on communication/training regional events.